Natural Language Processing, IASD

 It starts in january 2020 (the 16th).
 The course are scheduled on Tuesday, starting at 8:30 in the morning.

-11-jan, course: NLP, overview and the main tasks
+NLP, overview and the main tasks

-- For the NLP basics: https://web.stanford.edu/~jurafsky/slp3/
+- For the NLP basics: see this book

-18-jan, course: Text classification
+Text classification with NNet

 The basics and a first NNet with W2V